Ivan Javorčić: Coaching career

-On 15 December 2014, after the dismissal of head coach Ivo Iaconi, it was announced Javorčić would take charge of the first team on an interim basis.
+On 15 December 2014, after the dismissal of head coach Ivo Iaconi, it was announced that Javorčić would take charge of the first team on an interim basis.
 He was allowed to guide Brescia only for a short period due to him not having the required coaching badges.

-During his short tenure as a coach, he managed to guide Brescia to a slight improvement in results despite a troubled financial situation, and ended his caretaking spell on 21 January 2015 with a 3–1 home win against high-flying Frosinone before to hand over coaching duties to Salvatore Giunta.
+During his short tenure as a coach, he managed to guide Brescia to a slight improvement in results despite a troubled financial situation and ended his caretaking spell on 21 January 2015 with a 3–1 home win against high-flying Frosinone before to hand over coaching duties to Salvatore Giunta.

 He then served as head coach of Lega Pro club Mantova from October 2015 to March 2016.
 In April 2017, he was named new head coach of Serie D club Pro Patria.
 They advanced to third-tier Serie C at the end of the 2017–18 season, with Javorčić guiding them for the following three seasons in the league.

 On 8 June 2021, Pro Patria announced Javorčić's departure from the club.
 On 14 June 2021, he was unveiled as the new head coach of fellow Serie C club Südtirol on a two-year contract.
 On his first season in charge, Javorčić guided Südtirol to triumph in the Group A of the 2021–22 Serie C, achieving promotion to Serie B for the first time in the club's history; in addition to that, he led Südtirol to make it all the way to the 2021–22 Coppa Italia Serie C finals, lost on aggregate to fellow Group A club Padova.

 On 9 June 2022, Javorčić was unveiled as the new head coach of recently-relegated Serie B club Venezia, signing a three-year deal with the Lagunari.
 His Venezia experience turned out to be short-lived, as he was relieved from his duties on 31 October 2022 due to negative results, leaving the team down in the relegation zone of the 2022–23 Serie B league.

+In March 2024, Javorčić rescinded his Venezia contract to join Igor Tudor's coaching staff at Lazio.

+In March 2025, he followed Tudor at Juventus.